topxeq/gox/README.md

 A command-line only version of gox (named goxc, no GUI features) is also available.
 This version will be more fast, and of course smaller in file size.

+Since the more features added makes the Gox executable became very large, the Tiny Gox Version is now available to download.
+Some features are removed from Gox tiny version, such as OpenGL GUI, drawing, NoSQL, some database drivers(Oracle, MS-SQL), etc.

 ## 2.usage

 ### Check the version.